shopsys/shopsys/docs/cookbook/adding-ajax-load-more-button-into-pagination.md

 </div>
 ```

-After that we will modify `listAction` method in `BrandController` so `Brand` list page will be paginated and we will be able to integrate it into another list page that has other paginated items.
+After that, we will modify `listAction` method in `BrandController` so `Brand` list page will be paginated, and we will be able to integrate it into another list page with other paginated items.
-We will implement also constants for page query parameter `const PAGE_QUERY_PARAMETER = 'brandPage'` and for the count of items on one page `const ITEMS_PER_PAGE = 5;`.
+We will also implement constants for page query parameter `const PAGE_QUERY_PARAMETER = 'brandPage'` and for the count of items on one page `const ITEMS_PER_PAGE = 5;`.

-To be able to determine whether the request for brand list is called from the template, we need to add dependency on `Symfony\Component\HttpFoundation\RequestStack` into our `BrandController`.
+To determine whether the request for the brand list is called from the template, we need to add the dependency on `Symfony\Component\HttpFoundation\RequestStack` into our `BrandController`.

 ```php
 const PAGE_QUERY_PARAMETER = 'brandPage';